 There is now opportunity for, and precedent set, for a 10 rather than 5 year export accreditation which will reduce resources spent preparing applications and improve business security.

-Fisheries Victoria will facilitate the application to the Commonwealth Department of Environment for extended export approval on behalf of industry when required and will seek ten year accreditation.
+Fisheries Victoria will facilitate the application to the Commonwealth Department of Environment for extended export approval on behalf of industry when required and will seek ten-year accreditation.

 5.3.3 Harvest strategy development